Pet-Friendly Drug and Alcohol Rehab Centers Near Me

 Anyone who has ever loved a pet knows how strong that bond can be.
 Pets provide companionship and emotional support and can offer physical and psychological benefits for people with disabilities and mental health disorders.
 For people considering rehab for addiction, the thought of leaving your pet behind for 30 days or more can seem unfathomable.
 The good news is American Addiction Centers’ treatment facilities welcome emotional support and service animals on a case-by-case basis.
 Learn more about pet-friendly rehabs below.

 Can I Bring My Cat or Dog to Rehab?

 There are many reasons why people may wish to bring their cat, dog, or other pet to rehab.
 Some people may not have the means to board their pet, while some people may rely on an emotional support animal (ESA) or service animal to support them with day-to-day activities.

 But are rehabs pet-friendly?
 In short, it depends.

 While some rehabs may allow you to bring your cat, dog, or other pet, we recommend calling ahead to confirm if the treatment facility is pet-friendly and any policies they have regarding animals.
 For example, some treatment facilities may allow ESAs and service dogs but not other pets.
-You can call American Addiction Centers at or get a text for information on treatment options and specific facilities that may allow pets.

 Emotional Support Animals (ESAs)